079035/079035.github.io/_posts/2023-03-08-mjs.md

 gc(full);
 ```

-Unzipping the challenge file gives a python code that takes in user input and opens a subprocess ```./mjs``` and executes the input as a javascript code.
+Unzipping the challenge file gives a python code that runs on the server that takes in user input and opens a subprocess ```./mjs``` and executes the input as a javascript code.

 The usage of the mjs binary locally looks like:
 ```
 ./mjs ./test.js
 ```
 where test.js is the javascript file that I want to execute locally.
-So if my test.js looks like
+So if my test.js looks like this:
 ```
 function hello() {
     print("hello world");